When can we go on a cruise again? - Local News 8

 The goal, according to the CDC conditional sail order, is “a return to passenger voyages in a manner that mitigates the risk of Covid-19 introduction, transmission, or spread among passengers and crew on board ships and ashore to communities.”

 CLIA’s Julie Green told CNN Travel that it is establishing protocols that its ocean-going cruise line members will be required to follow.
-She point sot on-board regulations implemented in recent European cruises as a sign of what’s to come.
+She points to on-board regulations implemented on recent European cruises as a sign of what’s to come.

 “Measures include robust screening, 100% testing, expanded cleaning and sanitation; and comprehensive shipboard prevention, surveillance, and response measures,” Green says.